What kind of a gaming headset can you get under $30 today?

 They don’t leak a lot of sound, so you can easily listen to loud music or play your games at higher volumes without bothering people around you.

-This is a great gaming headset for anyone who wants more privacy, either for playing games or watching movies.
+This is a great gaming headset for anyone who wants more privacy, either for playing gaming in the metaverse or watching movies.

 Additionally, the cable noise is not a problem as rubbing it doesn’t interfere with sound or microphone quality.

 Compared to higher-end gaming headsets it’s surprisingly well built.
 While the design isn’t as sophisticated and looks a bit rudimentary, it feels solid.

 The headband is flexible, and you can twist it with ease.
 It’s made of plastics with a metal core for added strength.

 The microphone folds in steps and gives good resistance when doing so, inspiring confidence in its build.